 - Contaminated surfaces should be cleaned and disinfected.
 Standard household products may be used in accordance with the manufacturer’s instructions.

-MPV can spread to anyone through close, personal, often skin-to-skin contact including:
+Monkeypox can spread to anyone through close, personal, often skin-to-skin contact including:

 - Oral, anal, and vaginal sex or touching the genitals or anus of a person with monkeypox

 - Touching fabrics and objects during sex that were used by a person with monkeypox, such as bedding, towels and sex toys